bit-team/doc/index.rst

 It comes with a Qt5 GUI which will run on both Gnome and KDE based Desktops.
 `Back In Time` is written in Python3 and is licensed under GPL2.

 Backups are stored in plain text.
-They can be browesed with a normal filebrowser or in Terminal which makes it possible to restore files even without `Back in Time`.
+They can be browsed with a normal file-browser or in Terminal which makes it possible to restore files even without `Back in Time`.
 Files ownership, group and permissions are stored in a separate compressed plain text file (``fileinfo.bz2``).
 If the backup drive